-This two week Kalahari to the Cape safari travels through a swathe of different habitats.
-Dramatic mountain scenery, lunar landscapes, fynbos, waterfalls, Quiver tree forests, botanical gardens and the rugged coastline of the Cape peninsula all playing host to an equally diverse array of wildlife and flora.
+Dramatic mountain scenery, lunar landscapes, fynbos, waterfalls, quiver tree forests, botanical gardens and the rugged coastline of the Cape peninsula all play host to an equally diverse array of wildlife and flora.
 With fabulous mammal sightings, Namaqualand in full bloom, magnificent birdlife, spectacular views of southern-right whales, penguins, and ancient San rock paintings, this has to be one of the most diverse African tours on offer.

 Depart the UK on an overnight flight via Cape Town.